MarkusH/talk-orm/examples.rst

     ... ).order_by("-book_count")
     <QuerySet [<Author: Stephen King>, <Author: Peter     Meredith>, ...']>

-This will count the books per author, but will also attach the "first name" to each model instance.
+This query will count the books per author, but will also attach the "first name" to each model instance.

-If we add the ``values()`` queryset method after the first ``annotate()`` method we effectively group on the counting by first name:
+If we add the ``values()`` queryset method after the first ``annotate()`` method we effectively group on the counting by the first name:

 .. code:: python